redis.yml — Redis configuration (short guide)

 • Redis is optional.
 The plugin defaults to local (in-JVM) locking for single-server setups.

-• Use Redis only for multi-server deployments that need cross-instance locking.
+• Use Redis for multi-server deployments that need cross-instance locking and/or cross-server messaging.

 • The Redis implementation is shipped as an optional extension jar (ezeconomy-redis.jar).